dmm809/nls-gnss-sofamesa/README.md

+# THIS IS THE OFFICIAL REPOSITORY OF NLS GNSS SOFAMESA FROM JULY 12th 2019 ONWARDS!

 # Introduction
 *Do you ever compare the performance of different GNSS receivers or Network-RTK methods (VRS, PRS, MAC, MAX, i-MAX, FKP etc.) before investing into one?
 How do you validate the performance of a GNSS receiver or a Network-RTK method in reality?
 You can use this software for those purposes.*